Worker’s Power:

 The rise of the working class

 Discover how the working class built power and transformed Britain.
 Across 150 years of struggle, follow the union movement’s journey from the Poor Law to the NHS.
-At the same time we learn the story of the British Empire through the eyes of workers at in Britain and its colonies.
+At the same time we learn the story of the British Empire through the eyes of workers in Britain and its colonies.

 Part